Skip to main content

 Ramsey County, MinnesotaMesotrophic

 On the LakeGrade scale Snail Lake grades a B, with clarity at 11.0 ft and 20 µg/L of phosphorus placing it above the Minnesota median.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI near 45 places Snail Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake bottoms out at 30 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 158 acres, Snail Lake fits the Minnesota median for monitored lakes, with 2.4 miles of shoreline.
 Snail Lake ranks 4 of 49 in Ramsey County, putting it in the upper tier of locally monitored lakes.